ekohe/wulin_master/README.md

 As above, the `PostGrid` options defined in `PostScreen` are only valid on the grid in `PostScreen`, without affecting the grid in `MagazineScreen`.

-2.But, if you configure the grid in grid class, you should specify which screens are available or not by using `:only` and `:except` option, like:
+2.However, if you configure the grid in a grid class, you should specify which screens are available or not by using `:only` and `:except` option:

 ```ruby
 class PostGrid < WUlinMaster::Grid